 If you require basic support or care, the CHSP will assist you in making life easier

-You will need to be assessed by the Regional Assessment Team (RAS) before you can receive services through the CHSP
+You will need to be assessed by the Regional Assessment Service (RAS) before you can receive services through the CHSP

 The CHSP is considered a base level of support and care compared to a Home Care Package